woshiwwwppp/ryolov3research-pytorch-master/README.md

-An oriented bounding boxes implement of YOLOv3 with SEnet , Deformable Convolution and rotated NMS written in CUDA .And it has good adaptability to big object
+An oriented bounding boxes implement of YOLOv3 with SEnet , Deformable Convolution and rotated NMS written in CUDA.
+And it has good adaptability to big object

 install: